luckenbach/appgate-conkolla/README.md

 * Default is [https://localhost:4433/login/](https://localhost:4433/login/)
 * Allow the exception for the self signed cert when using TLS (recommended)

-Fill the form, use the defaults if unsure.
+Fill the form, use or follow the defaults if unsure.

 ![login form](https://github.com/Cyxtera/appgate-conkolla/blob/gh-pages/login.png)

-### Connect with an application, example curl
+#### Connect with an application, example curl

 ```shell
 controllerURL=cc1.packnot.com